calumgrant/logical/docs/worklist.md

    - Keeps a vector of parallel stack frames as single array
    - Keeps a vector of Tasks
    - OnRow: Performs the query, returning a list of rows.
 Dispatch the first n results as threads.
 Each thread: runs the next function, then when the function returns, gets the next row in the list.
 Keeps a "count" of active threads, and when the count goes to 0, OnRow can return.

+## Changes to "Persist"

+- Need to be able to extend the heap in a thread-safe manner.
+- mremap?
+- Need proper multi-threaded soak tests
+- Use atomics for the memory allocator

 # Datalog abstract machine